quiltedhills/htfc3-kubejs_patches/README.md

 • Removed a weird mutton cutting recipe <br/>
 • Removed odd Latex Bucket recipe involving supports <br/>
 • Removed duplicate (or very similar) recipes for End Crystals, Redstone Repeaters and Redstone Comparators <br/>
+• Not a fix but removed recipes for Homestead Jars due to the rendering issues they cause <br/>